rgreminger/tilburg-science-hub/docs/workflow/directories.md

     - have a script in `src\analysis` which downloads the data from the file exchange to `gen\analysis\input` (`get_input`)

+- For details on setting up and using a file exchange, follow our [tutorial](../tips/fileexchanges.md) here.

 ### 5. Managing notes and other documents

 - Notes and other documents are NOT part of your `my_project` directory, but are kept on a conveniently accessible cloud provider.